Specialist Firearms Command: 2000–present

 ARV officers provided rapid response to spontaneous firearms incidents, such as armed robberies, being the first such organised system the capital had witnessed.
 Early ARV officers were issued with Smith & Wesson Model 10s, with others being trained in the use of the Heckler & Koch MP5 semi-automatic carbine.
 The Model 10 was later replaced by the Glock 17 semi-automatic pistol.
 Following a further reorganisation in 2005, SO19 became CO19, due to the department's move to the Central Operations Directorate; at the same time, the department was renamed from the Force Firearms Unit to the Specialist Firearms Command.

 The unit maintained its training role and continued to train the Met's 4,800 officers who were redesignated as authorised firearms officers (AFOs).
-The level 2 officers underwent enhanced training and those that passed joined selected Level 1 instructors to become Specialist Firearms Officers (SFOs).
-SFO teams replaced the old Level 1 and 2 structure becoming full-time tactical teams dealing with all pre planned armed operations (robbery ambushes, warrant service and hostage situations etc.) within the Met and providing specialist support to the ARVs.
+The level 2 officers underwent enhanced training, and those who passed joined selected Level 1 instructors to become Specialist Firearms Officers (SFOs).
+SFO teams replaced the old Level 1 and 2 structure, becoming full-time tactical teams dealing with all pre-planned armed operations (robbery ambushes, warrant service, and hostage situations, etc.) within the Met and providing specialist support to the ARVs.

-In January 2012 the branch underwent another name change, becoming SCO19 due to the merger of Central Operations (CO) and Specialist Crime Directorate (SCD) to form Specialist Crime & Operations.
-Since then SCO19 has again been re-designated as MO19, a result of the 2018–19 restructuring, putting it under Met Ops while maintaining the title of SCO19.
+In January 2012, the branch underwent another name change, becoming SCO19 due to the merger of Central Operations (CO) and Specialist Crime Directorate (SCD) to form Specialist Crime & Operations.
+Since then, SCO19 has again been re-designated as MO19, a result of the 2018–19 restructuring, putting it under Met Ops while maintaining the title of SCO19.